SingularityNET-Archive/SingularityNET-Archive-GitBook/timeline/2024/may-2024/week-22.md

 #### Action Items:
 - [action] Let's prompt engineer ourselves a result next session, where input is the item, and output is the the list and rationale where item belongs [status] todo

+### Deep Funding Town Hall

+- Type of meeting: Weekly
+- Present: none [facilitator], CallyFromAuron [documenter], others unknown
+- Purpose: DeepFunding Town Hall is a (usually) fortnightly meeting (although for a short period, it has been weekly) led by the SingularityNET Ambassador community, where we share updates, presentations & conversations about topics that relate to Deep Funding and SingularityNET.
+#### Town Hall Summary:
+In the last week of May 2024, Deepfunding Town Hall organised 3 "Spotlight Day" events, where proposers in Deep Funding Round 4 could present their proposals with a 3-minute video pitch.

+These events took place on:
+- Mon 27th May
+- Weds 29th May
+- Thurs 30th May.

+You can view all the pitches on the following YouTube playlist https://www.youtube.com/playlist?list=PLC_2LlWfxxoeDVDDlq8GLIfzuHQ9_PbDp

+#### Keywords/tags:
+- topics covered: deep funding round 4, DeepFunding, money, Proposals, proposers, pitch, Marketing
+- emotions: informative, varied, money-led

 ## Thursday 30th May 2024